Moonlight Mile (song)

 "Moonlight Mile" is a song recorded by the Rolling Stones.
-Written by Mick Jagger and Keith Richards, it appears as the closing track on their 1971 album Sticky Fingers.
+Credited to Jagger-Richards, it was written by Mick Jagger with assistance from Mick Taylor.
+It appears as the closing track on their 1971 album Sticky Fingers.
 The song features multiple musicians playing alternate instruments due to the frequent absence of Richards during recording sessions of the period.

 "Moonlight Mile" has been largely considered an under-appreciated work of the band, with music critics Bill Janovitz and Robert Christgau praising the track's composition.

 Recording and composition

 "Moonlight Mile" was the last song recorded for Sticky Fingers.
 Recording took place during the end of October 1970 at Stargroves.
 The song was the product of an all-night session between Jagger and guitarist Mick Taylor.
 Taylor had taken a short guitar piece recorded by Jagger (entitled "Japanese Thing") and reworked it for the session.
 Jagger performs the song's prominent acoustic guitar riff.
 Jagger felt it easier to extemporize with Taylor, as Richards was not present.
-It was Taylor's idea to add a string arrangement by Paul Buckmaster to the song.
+It was Jagger's idea to add a string arrangement by Paul Buckmaster to the song.
 Jim Price—the Rolling Stones' usual trumpeter—plays piano.
-Taylor claims he was promised some songwriting credit, but found himself surprised that he did not when the song was released on Sticky Fingers.
+Taylor claims he was promised some songwriting credit, but found himself surprised that he did not receive one when the song was released on Sticky Fingers.
 Richards and Jagger took credit for the song.

+The song was written while the Rolling Stones were on their 1970 European tour.
+Reportedly a rough time for the band, Jagger was particularly affected the most by the alienation and fatigue of touring.
 The lyrics are elliptical and mysterious, but touch on the alienation of life on the road: